astridv/FrontendMentorChallenges/testimonials-grid-section/README.md

 ## ¡Hola! 👋

 This is a responsive testimonial grid section made with HTML and CSS.
 I decided to test out BEM notation for the first time in this challenge.
-Obviously, it its not exactly necessary to employ BEM in such a small project, however, I found it a nice way to try it out!
+Obviously, it is not exactly necessary to employ BEM in such a small project, however, I found it a nice way to try it out!
 See more on that below if you're interested.
 Check out the live solution here: https://av-frontendmentor-challenges.vercel.app/testimonials-grid-section/index.html

 ## The challenge